GLP-1 Muscle Loss Isn’t the Whole Story

 Download The Remedy Method Starter Workout Guide

 This isn’t a full program, but it’s a solid place to start if you’re not sure what your body needs right now.
-It’s designed for women on GLP-1s who want to train with intention, without jumping into something random or too intense too soon.
+It’s designed for women on GLP-1s who want to train with intention, without jumping into something too intense too soon.
 The focus is on quality reps, good movement patterns, and rebuilding strength the right way, especially if it’s been a while.

 GLP-1 medications don’t magically eat your muscle.
 Muscle loss usually happens when: